-Table 4:11: Percentage Distribution of Persons Age 12 years and above by Marital Status, Zambia 2022
+Table 4:11: Percentage Distribution of the Population Aged 12 years or Older by Marital Status, Zambia 2022

 4.6.
 Orphanhood

 Prevalence and level of orphanhood are a direct consequence of the prevailing mortality patterns among the adult population.
 An orphan is defined as any person aged 20 years or below who has lost at least one parent.
 The 20-year cut off point is used because, beyond this age, a person is considered old enough to fend for oneself.